ngshaohui/webdev/week13 - cookies and storage/hands_on/hands_on_13.md

 Create a page for this in your existing Next.js project, such as the `my-app` application we have been working on for the past few lessons.

+### Task 1: Try out useEffect with setTimeout

+A common use case of `useEffect` is with timers.

+The following code creates a way for us to debounce a button after it has been clicked, to ensure that users do not spam it too many times by disabling it for 2 seconds after clicking.

 ```jsx
 "use client";